canonical/curtin/doc/topics/networking.rst

 - ``destination``: IPv4 network address with CIDR netmask notation.
 - ``gateway``: IPv4 gateway address with CIDR netmask notation.
 - ``metric``: Integer which sets the network metric value for this route.
-- ``device``: Specify the network device that will deliver packets for this route.

 **Route Example**::